 October is renowned for being the scariest time of the year and for good reason.
-The nights are longer, the days are colder, and many people find themselves without a costume for that Halloween party they thought was such a good idea to RSVP to a few weeks ago.
+The nights are longer, the days are colder and there is a pretty good chance you aren’t going to be the only one dressed up as your favorite superhero at that Halloween party.

-And while commercially interrupted reruns of campy horror films may give some of us quite the fright, for cyber enthusiasts, I dare say something else more sinister is on the far-off horizon.
+And while app-based streams of campy horror films may give some of us quite the fright, for cyber enthusiasts, I dare say something else more sinister is on the far-off horizon.
 But it is coming.
-It is coming for us all!!
+It is coming for us all!

-What could possibly inspire such palpable fear in the hearts of today’s cyber defenders?
-Nothing other than the END… That is, the end of classic computing and the ushering in of a novel set of risks (and opportunities!) in a Post-Quantum Computing (PQC) world.
+What could possibly inspire such palpable fear in the hearts of cyber defenders?
+Nothing other than the END… That is, the end of classic computing and the ushering in of a novel set of risks (and opportunities!) in a post-quantum computing (PQC) world.

 But we, in financial services, are risk managers by nature.
 We don’t shy away from a challenge.
 We embrace it.
 We identify, analyze and control risk.
 We game plan every possibility and limit potential downside impact.

 Just because something is scary doesn’t mean we are paralyzed with fear.

 And in the spirit of proactive risk management practices, BITS-BPI is re-launching the Quantum Risk Calculator (QRC).

 The QRC is a tool designed to help any person or company better understand how a post-quantum computing future may impact data and applications reliant on cryptography such as encryption, hashing and signatures.